Tofeeq7007/Week-8-Course-Selling/README.md

 - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
 - Create the frontend

+Good to have
+    - Use cookies intead of JWT for auth
+    - Add a rate limiting middleware
+    - Frontend in ejs (low Priority)
+    - Frontend in React (try High Priority)